scouthern/scouthern.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!, I'm a researcher working in the field of applying machine learning tools for scientific applications.
+Hello, I'm a researcher working in the field of applying machine learning tools for scientific applications.
 I am currently a doctoral candidate in the [School of Mechanical and Aerospace Engineering](https://ceat.okstate.edu/mae) at Oklahoma State University (OSU).
 I work in the [KARA Lab](https://www.kursatkara.com) under the mentorship of Dr. Kursat Kara.

 I am a **_Roy Virginia Dorrough Graduate Fellow_**, **_Vice-President_** of Mechanical and Aerospace Engineering Graduate Student Association at OSU and an ex- **_Visiting Researcher_** at [Palo Alto Research Center](https://www.parc.com).